 Singapore is pretty safe, you don’t need to worry about much.
 Heat stress is something to consider, take water and a hat.
 Take a break if you need it, there is usually a shaded place or a shop close by (especially in the southern parts).
 An umbrella for both rain and sun is useful.
 There is mobile coverage everywhere.
 Emergency number is 995 for ambulance.

 This stretch is approximately 15km.
 There are plenty of options for resupply here, from 7-11’s to Starbucks to some of the flashest restaurants in Singapore.

 Carry on round Boat Quay (past the statues of naked boys, don’t take pictures as it makes you look dodgy) through to Clarke Quay.
-These are upmarket areas – beware of yuppies.
+These are upmarket areas – beware of yuppies and entitled expats.

-Head into historic Fort Canning Park then onto Orchard Road, passing by the National Museum of Singapore if you wanted to take some time there.
+Head away from the water into historic Fort Canning Park then onto Orchard Road, passing by the National Museum of Singapore if you wanted to take some time there.

 Orchard Road is the center of Singapore shopping – go on a Friday night or weekend if you want to make the walk a bit more sporting, it’s like wading upstream in a river.
-Once though there curve around via Tanglin and Napier Rds to the UNESCO world heritage Singapore Botanic Gardens, they are truly magnificent.
-If you look desperate enough maybe a family will invite you to join their picnic.
-Head onto Kheam Hock Road, this is how the other half live, there are some flash houses along here.
+Once though there continue up the road, curving around via Tanglin and Napier Rds to the UNESCO world heritage Singapore Botanic Gardens, they are truly magnificent.
+Heading to the other end of the Gardens, head onto Kheam Hock Road, this is how the other half live, there are some flash houses along here.

 If you need, bus 157 will take you to (south) or from Tan Kah Kee MRT station.